actfong/kenny/README.md

         { name: 'process_action.action_controller',
           block: lambda do |event|
             data = MyDataBuilder.build(event)
-            Fluent::Logger.post(FLUENTD_APP_EVENTS_LABEL, data) # Use Fluent to send data to another server end
+             # Use Fluent to send data to another server
+            Fluent::Logger.post(FLUENTD_APP_EVENTS_LABEL, data)
+          end
         },
         { name: 'sql.active_record',
           block: lambda do |event|
             data = MyDataBuilder.build(event)
-            Something.async.processdata(data) # Do someting asynchronously
+            # Do someting asynchronously
+            Something.async.processdata(data)
           end
         }
       ]
     }
   ```

-  And again, there is no requirement for you to write messages to log files.
+  Again, there is no requirement for you to write messages to log files.
 It is all up to you.